ChrisCummins/pip-db/tools/README.md

     Usage: ./worflow <command> [args]

     Commands:
-               new <issue-number>   Begin work on a new issue pause                Pause work on the current issue close                Complete work on the current issue
+           n | new <issue-number>   Begin work on a new issue p | pause                Pause work on the current issue c | close                Complete work on the current issue

 Automated workflow script for managing git branches.